 A lot of people have made the switch from paper napkins to cloth napkins or paper towels to unpaper towels.
 Consider cloth diapering your baby instead of using disposable diapers.
 If you’re a woman, switch from disposable menstrual products to a menstrual cup or cloth pads.
 The amount of waste this one simple change can reduce is huge.
 Another change some families make (although it’s too big of a change for many) is to switch to “family cloth” aka cloth toilet paper.

 Food waste is an enormous problem.
 How often do you have food go bad in your kitchen before it gets eaten?
 If you’re like most people, it’s more often than you’d like to admit.
 If you don’t have backyard chickens to feed the scraps to, consider composting.
 There are even plenty of ways to compost in apartments and urban areas.

-Bring your own reusable containers to restaurants and coffee shops
+4. Bring your own reusable containers

 If you eat out, you’re probably very familiar with the good ole’ doggy bag.
 Most often these containers are made from Styrofoam, which is terrible for the environment.
 Next time, consider bringing your own reusable container and ask that your leftovers be placed in in order to reduce food waste.
 And be sure to remember your own coffee mug next time you stop at your local coffee shop.